cs1302uga/cs1302-ce13/README.md

    Be sure to include generalization (`extends`), realization (`implements`), and dependency arrows.
 Do not list inherited members unless they are explicitly overriden.

-1. Execute the command to generate the API documentation website for the conde contained in this exercise and place it in the `doc` subdirectory.
+1. Execute the command to generate the API documentation website for the code contained in this exercise and place it in the `doc` subdirectory.
    Use the `-link` option with the `javadoc` command to automatically link external types (e.g., `Object`) to the official Oracle API documentation website